openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

     required Server.

 2. Select **Launch** to open the Admin Console for the selected server/institution.
-An example is shown in Figure 10.
+An example is shown in Figure 3.

 ![LaunchAdminConsole](3numbers.png)

-Figure 10 Launch the Admin Console
+**Figure 3 Launch the Admin Console**

 The **Enter login credentials** dialog displays.
-An example is shown in Figure 11
+An example is shown in Figure 4

 ![Credential](4creds.png)

-Figure 11 Enter login credential dialog
+**Figure 4 Enter login credential dialog**

 3. Enter your login credentials